How To Check Database Size In Oracle

 Read our blog – How to Install Oracle on Docker.

-Find database size in oracle SQL developer
+Find database size in Oracle SQL developer

-In the below image we have executed the program in the above section – Full Database Size in Oracle on the SQL developer tool.
+In the image below, we have executed the program in the above section – Full Database Size in Oracle on the SQL developer tool.

-Logical database size in oracle 21c
+Logical database size in Oracle 21c

-All the space occupied by tables and indexes in the oracle database comes under the logical database.
+All the space occupied by tables and indexes in the Oracle database comes under the logical database.
 And it is stored inside the dba_segments tables.

 Use the below script to view all the information stored inside the dba_segments table.